 August 13 – A Walk in the Forest, Maria Dek (Forest)

-Making forest hikes a regular part of your child’s life gets harder as he/she gets older and more involved in his/her own lives.
+Making forest hikes a regular part of your children’s life gets harder as they get older and more involved in their own lives.
 However, reading books about the forest during our family story-time goes a long way in igniting my children’s curiosity and sparking their imaginations.
 This simple picture book full of beautiful watercolors explores why the forest is the best playground.
 Running wild, shouting as loud as you want, finding treasures are just some of the things kids can do in the forest.
 Read this story and then go for a nice, long hike together.